-1 Updated with information (i) subject of SEC Form 17-Cs and advisement letters filed by the Company with the SEC beginning January 10, 2014 in accordance with SEC Memorandum Circular Number 1, Series of 2014 and (ii) as of December 31, 2013 and reported in the Company's Annual Report on SEC Form 17-A for 2013 and other relevant information as of December 31, 2013.
+1 Updated with information subject of SEC Form 17-Cs and advisement letters filed by the Company with the SEC for the period beginning January 10, 2014 until January 6, 2015 in accordance with SEC Memorandum Circular Number 1, Series of 2014.
 Any subsequent update will be reflected in a revised report which will be posted in the Company's website in compliance with afore-mentioned SEC Memorandum Circular.